gabrielaliera/crypto-hustle/README.md

 Crypto Hustle is an app that displays information about cryptocurrencies, which was accessed using API calls.
 It also includes a search bar that allows users to search for a specific currency.
 It is part of a lab from Codepath's Web course.

+### Features

+ - [x] Create an API key
+ - [x] Read API documentation to understand how to make requests, either in GitHub docs or using the examples on the organization’s website
+ - [x] Use the useEffect() hook as a replacement for previous mount/unmount functions
+ - [x] Fetch API data with async/await syntax
+ - [x] Use props to send variable data to a component for use in a variety of use cases
+ - [x] Use conditional rendering, either with if statements or ternary operators, to display information on the page only when necessary and return to a default state if not
+ - [x] Additionally practice using CSS to format pages

 ## Project Demo

 Here's a demo that demos all of the app's implemented features: